allegroai/clearml-session/README.md

                         used one)
   --force-dropbear [true/false]
-                        Force using `dropbear` instead of SSHd --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
+                        Force using `dropbear` instead of SSHd --disable-store-defaults
+                        If set, do not store current setup as new default configuration --verbose             Advanced: If set, print verbose progress information, e.g. the remote machine setup process log
   --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively